exercism/go/concepts/randomness/about.md

 # About

-Package [math\rand][mathrand] provides support for generating pseudo-random numbers.
+Package [math/rand][mathrand] provides support for generating pseudo-random numbers.

 Here is how to generate a random integer between `0` and `99`: